ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 ## Perimeter server

-The perimeter server allows users to access services from outside of your network by using a feature called _reverse proxy_.
-The server also provides other network services such as DNS, firewall, and even a VPN service.
+The perimeter server allows users to access services from outside of your network by using features such as _reverse proxy_ and _dynamic DNS_.
+The server also provides other network services such as an internal DNS, firewall, and even a VPN service.

 The server requires multiple network interface cards, which allows it to route the traffic from outside and inside your network.
 As you can imagine, the